JeffDeCola/my-cheat-sheets/concourse-ci-cheat-sheet/install_concourse_binary_google_compute_engine.md

 SELECT rolname FROM pg_roles;
 ```

-Exit psql `ctrl+D` and Exit postgres user `exit`.
+Exit psql `ctrl+D`

+Exit postgres user `exit`.

 ## START CONCOURSE WEB

 Now lets start a Single node, local Postgres.

-Spin up the ATC,
+Spin up the ATC, listening on port 8080, with some basic auth configured,
-listening on port 8080, with some basic auth configured, and a TSA listening on port 2222.
+and a TSA listening on port 2222.

 This assumes you have a local Postgres server running on the default port (5432)
 with an atc database, accessible by the current user.

 ```bash